particuleio/website/content/blog/kubernetes-kube-aws.en.md

   41m           41m             1       {service-controller }                   Normal          CreatedLoadBalancer     Created load balancer

 ```
-For now, Kubernetes does not support the creation of Route53 alias dynamicly.
+For now, Kubernetes does not support the creation of Route53 alias dynamically.
 The service is accessible outside at : a3b6af5e415f211e6b97202fce3039af-98360.eu-west-1.elb.amazonaws.com:25565 which is not very practical.

 We can create `route53-minecraft.json` :